samjacobclift/help_wanted/README.md

-# Help Out Open Source Tweeter Bot
+# Open Source Issue Twitter Bot
-Tweets out issues in Github repos that have high dependencies
+[Tweets](https://twitter.com/HighDeps) out issues in Github repos that have high dependencies and have asked for help wanted

 # Development Commands